untangledfinance/untangled-protocol-subgraph/README.md

   - run `yarn create-local` - creates the subgraph instance titled: `untangled-subgraph`
   - run `yarn deploy-local` - deploys the subgraph to `localhost:8000`

-#### Linux

-- Run: `./reset-local.sh && ./start-local.sh` or `./start-local.sh`
-  - If you are on linux, the Graph Node Docker Compose setup uses host.docker.internal as the alias for the host machine.
-On Linux, this is not supported yet.
-The detault script already replaces the host name with the host IP address.
-If you have issues, run `ifconfig -a` and get the address of the docker0

-#### Cleaning up after running locally

-- Run `docker compose down -v` to tear down the Docker instances
-- Run `rm -rf ./data` from `subgraph` to remove any leftover data from execution.
-If you forget this step, it can lead to errors on subsequent runs.
-- Don't forget to close your locally-running blockchain from `protocol`

-#### Quick Runs

-- A quick run script is available: `subgraph/quick-start.sh`.
-This requires a test dump to be restored to the postgres container.
-  - This only works for mainnet forking
-  - The network on metamask should be http://localhost:8545

-#### Creating local backups

-- If you already have a running db and want to save it for future runs use:
-  - docker exec -t <postgres-container-id> pg_dumpall -c -U graph-node > ~/dump.sql

 ### Production

 For deploying the production subgraph: